pipelight/crocuda.nixos/README.md

 # crocuda.nixos

+!!
+Early development !!

-...is a set of **nixos modules** which provide trivial configuration for **paranoids** and **hypocondriacs**.
+A set of **nixos modules** which provide trivial configuration for **paranoids** and **hypocondriacs**.

 ## Motivations